The Derived Auslander--Iyama Correspondence II: Bimodule Calabi--Yau Structures: Introduction

 We work over a field $\kk$.
 Let $\T$ be an algebraic\footnote{A triangulated category is \emph{algebraic} if it is equivalent to the homotopy category of a pre-triangulated dg category~\cite[Section~3.6]{Kel06}.} triangulated category with finite-dimensional morphism spaces and split idempotents.
 Following Kontsevich~\cite{Kon98}, the triangulated category $\T$ is \emph{$n$-Calabi--Yau}, $n\in\ZZ$, if there exist natural isomorphisms

-where $V\mapsto DV$ denotes the passage to the linear dual, that exhibit the $n$-fold power of the shift functor as a (graded) Serre functor in the sense of~\cite{BK89}.\footnote{See~\cite[Section~2.6]{Kel08} and Van den Bergh's~\cite[Appendix~A]{Boc08} for the precise definition of a graded Serre functor as well as a discussion of sign issues.} The bounded derived category of coherent sheaves on an $n$-dimensional Calabi--Yau smooth projective variety is an $n$-Calabi--Yau triangulated category, hence the terminology.
-Not least due to Kontsevich's celebrated Homological Symmetry Conjecture~\cite{Kon95}, Calabi--Yau triangulated categories also play an important role in symplectic geometry.
+where $V\mapsto DV$ denotes the passage to the linear dual, that exhibit the $n$-fold power of the shift functor as a (graded) Serre functor in the sense of~\cite{BK89}.\footnote{See~\cite[Section~2.6]{Kel08} and Van den Bergh's~\cite[Appendix~A]{Boc08} for the precise definition of a graded Serre functor as well as a discussion of sign issues.} The bounded derived category of coherent sheaves on a smooth projective Calabi--Yau variety of dimension $n$ is an $n$-Calabi--Yau triangulated category, hence the terminology.
+Not least due to Kontsevich's celebrated Homological Mirror Symmetry Conjecture~\cite{Kon95}, Calabi--Yau triangulated categories also play an important role in symplectic geometry.
 In representation theory of quivers and algebras, prime examples of Calabi--Yau triangulated categories are (higher) cluster categories~\cite{BMR+06,Kel05,Ami09,Guo11,FKQ24} and stable categories of suitable self-injective algebras including preprojective algebras of Dynkin quivers and higher-dimensional generalisations thereof~\cite{Ar96,Cra00,IO13}.
 We refer the reader to the survey articles~\cite{Kel08,Kel10} for further context and examples.

-Recall that a differential graded (=dg) algebra $\Gamma$ is \emph{homologically smooth} if it is compact as a dg $\Gamma$-bimodule.
+Recall that a differential graded (dg) algebra $\Gamma$ is \emph{homologically smooth} if it is compact as a dg $\Gamma$-bimodule.
 Following Kontsevich and Ginzburg~\cite{Gin06}, such a dg algebra $\Gamma$ is \emph{bimodule left $n$-Calabi--Yau}, $n\in\ZZ$, if there exists an isomorphism